nikhilpredicts/Employees-Attrition-Analysis/README.md

 - IN Job Level 1, most of  Laboratory Technician Left the Company.
 - Employees who having, education field Life Sciences had left the company most nearly 40%.
 - Most of Employees Leaving Company after 1 year.
 - Employees who are leaving are not satisfied with Work Environment.

+## Author

+**Nikhil Karaka**

+Thank you for exploring this project!